vtex-apps/recommendation-shelf/docs/README.md

 ## Recommendation Strategies

-Below you can find all the available recommendation strategies that can be used to fetch for product sugestions.
+Below you can find all the available recommendation strategies that can be used to fetch product sugestions.

 | `strategy`              | Description                                                                                                       | Pages                           |
 | ----------------------- | ----------------------------------------------------------------------------------------------------------------- | ------------------------------- |